 Menokin is located in Warsaw, Virginia, in the rural region known as the Northern Neck.
 This region is the birthplace of three early presidents (Washington, Madison, and Monroe) as well as two Signers, Francis Lightfoot Lee and his brother, Richard Henry Lee.
 The plantation and house were established in 1769 on land once inhabited by the Rappahannock Tribe, who gave the site its name.

-Now the Menokin Foundation is embarking on a revolutionary re-imagining of this historic structure.
-Led by the architecture firm of Machado Silvetti, The Menokin Foundation hopes to transform this house and 500-acre classroom into an educational and environmental experience like no other.
+Now the Menokin Foundation has embarked on a revolutionary re-imagining of this historic structure.
+Led by the architecture firm of Machado Silvetti, The Menokin Foundation is transforming this house and 500-acre classroom into an educational and environmental experience like no other.

 You are invited to step inside this unfolding story and experience the impact that this mysterious place has on those who have lived and visited here.